skip to content

 00:48:47 - Scott Steinlage

-Yeah.
-Yeah.
-Actually, one.
-One last question.
-So with your creating and everything, like do you use Adobe Premiere?
-Do you use like for your podcast use something different than your YouTube stuff?
+Yeah, yeah.
+Actually, one last question.
+With your creating and everything, do you use Adobe Premiere?
+Do you use something different for your podcast than your YouTube stuff?

 00:49:01 - Chris Ferdinandi